 Applications for new licenses, renewals, transfers or modifications of existing licenses will be accepted Monday - Friday, 8:00am - 3:00pm.

-Please bring your completed application package and all required documents to Denver Excise & Licenses.
+Please make an appointment to bring your completed application package and all required documents to Denver Excise & Licenses.
 Our staff can answer your questions about licensing processes, but cannot provide legal nor business advice.
 An overview of the licensing process as well as required fees and forms can be found below.

 Please Note: One (1) application per appointment.
 You can check-in 15 minutes early to appointment.
 You will not be able to check-in late for an appointment.